 Blogging is a powerful tool in all stages of your inbound marketing and sales strategy.
-From attracting and coverting new leads into customers to continually adding value to you current customer base, your blog can turn into one of your companies greatest assets.
-Below are a few ways blogging can help super charge each phase of your inbound marketing and sales strategy.
+From attracting and covering new leads into customers to continue adding value to your current customer base, your blog can turn into one of your company’s greatest assets.
+Below are a few ways blogging can help supercharge each phase of your inbound marketing and sales strategy.

 Attracting Visitors With Compelling Content

 In order to generate leads, you need traffic.
-In order to generate traffic you need persona centric content that is sharable and optimized for search.
+In order to generate traffic, you need persona-centric content that is sharable and optimized for search.
 Your blog is the perfect place to answer questions and share helpful tips your persona is searching for online.
-Creating content around keywords your target audience is searching for will help grow your site and increase your search-ability.
-"The average company that blogs generates 55% more website visitors, 97% more inbound links, and 434% more indexed pages.”
-(Hubspot) The key isn’t just creating content, but content that is actually helpful and engaging.
+Creating content around keywords your target audience is searching for will help grow your site and increase your searchability.
+“The average company that blogs generate 55% more website visitors, 97% more inbound links, and 434% more indexed pages.”
+(Hubspot) The key isn’t just creating content but content that is actually helpful and engaging.
 But what good is great content if your buyers can’t find it?
 Google’s Andrey Lipattsev (Senior Search Strategist) confirmed in a Q&A session that links and content and content are the primary ranking factors in Google’s Search algorithm.

-Blogging is not just great for attracting visitors, it’s also a powerful way to generate leads.
-If your content engages your audience, answers their questions and adds value, they will be more likely to take action.
+Blogging is not just great for attracting visitors.
+It’s also a powerful way to generate leads.
+If your content engages your audience, answers their questions, and adds value, they will be more likely to take action.
 This is where a number of companies fall short.
-If you are going through all the trouble to research your personas and creating content around and for them, you must have a way for them to take action.
-Having offers that address each stage go the buyers journey and using your blogs to promote those offers is key to lead generation.
-According to Social Media B2B, B2B companies that blog generate 67% more leads per month than those that don’t.
-This number would probably be even higher if all companies that blogged used best practices for lead generation.
+If you are going through all the trouble to research your personas and create content around them, you must have a way for them to take action.
+Having offers that address each stage go the buyers’ journey and using your blogs to promote those offers is key to lead generation.
+According to HubSpot’s annual survey, in 2022, 48% of B2B companies are leveraging blogs and 29% report they are investing more in blogging in the coming year.

 Every blog you create should have a way for your readers to take action.
 This means using internal links and CTA’s (call-to-action) to give your reader a clear next step.
 One thing to remember is your offer needs to match the content.
-If you are writing a blog post that’s focused around new visitors, having a CTA for a free consultation is probably not a good idea.
-Ideally you need to have at least one offer for each stage of the buyers journey.
+If you are writing a blog post that’s focused on new visitors, having a CTA for a free consultation is probably not a good idea.
+Ideally, you need to have at least one offer for each stage of the buyers’ journey.

-In this stage your persona has just begun realized and expressed symptoms of a potential problem or opportunity.
+In this stage, your persona has just begun to realize and expressed symptoms of a potential problem or opportunity.
 They are in research mode and are looking to identify the problem.

-In this stage the persona has clearly defined and given a name to their problem or opportunity.
-Now they are committed to researching and understanding all of the available ways to solving their problem or opportunity.
+In this stage, the persona has clearly defined and given a name to their problem or opportunity.
+Now they are committed to researching and understanding all of the available ways to solve their problem or opportunity.

 Here the buyer is close to making their final decision.
 They know what the problem is and how they want to solve it.
 The only thing left is to decide who to partner with.
 They are researching supporting documentation, data, benchmarks as well as endorsements to make or recommend a final decision.

-Some good offers for this stage include: Vendor Comparisons, Product Comparisons, Case Studies, Trial Download, Consultations and Live Demos.
+Some good offers for this stage include Vendor Comparisons, Product Comparisons, Case Studies, Trial Downloads, Consultations, and Live Demos.

 Closing the Deal with Content

-In order to use our blog as a sales tools, we must create transactional content that helps the reader to take the next step.
-This is where your decision stage offers takes center stage.
-Writing a article about how your specific service solves a solution and following that up with a well timed CTA can go a long way in turning a visitor into a customer.
-This issue here is being able to set your self apart from the rest of the world.
+In order to use our blog as a sales tool, we must create transactional content that helps the reader to take the next step.
+This is where your decision stage offers take center stage.
+Writing an article about how your specific service solves a solution and following that up with a well-timed CTA can go a long way in turning a visitor into a customer.
+This issue here is being able to set yourself apart from the rest of the world.

 Keep ‘Em Coming Back

-We discussed how your blog helps drive and covert traffic as well as helping your sales process, but there is one more very important way your blog helps your business.
-Serving your customers is essential is you want to grow your business.
-Word of mouth is still and will always be there best from of marketing.
-Creating content that speaks to your current clients, updates them on your new offerings and engages them in the process will help you turn them into promoters.
-To often we are so focused on nurturing leads we forget to nurture those who have already partnered with us.
+We discussed how your blog helps drive and covert traffic as well as help your sales process, but there is one more very important way your blog helps your business.
+Serving your customers is essential if you want to grow your business.
+Word of mouth is still and will always be the best form of marketing.
+Creating content that speaks to your current clients, updates them on your new offerings, and engages them in the process will help you turn them into promoters.
+Too often, we are so focused on nurturing leads we forget to nurture those who have already partnered with us.
 Don’t forget about the people who got you where you are.

-No matter the size of you business or organization, blogging can be a powerful tool.
-Attract new visitors and convert them into by creating compelling content that helps them solve their problems.
+No matter the size of your business or organization, blogging can be a powerful tool.
+Attract new visitors and convert them by creating compelling content that helps them solve their problems.
 Help your leads take the next steps with transactional content.
 Continue to serve your customers by adding value to their experience with more in-depth customer-centric pieces.
-Use you blog not just as a part of your inbound marketing strategy, but as a sales and customers retention tool as well.
-Your brands voice will be determined by the content you produce.
+Use your blog not just as a part of your inbound marketing strategy but as a sales and customer retention tool as well.
+Your brand’s voice will be determined by the content you produce.